Mehul-Bagaria/Mehul-Bagaria.github.io/_posts/2022-07-16-How to write SEO-focused blog post.md

 `Main keyword + Additional keyword + modifiers`

-- **Meta description** *[This doesn’t affect ranking but affects CTR]*- It is a snippet that provides short and relevant summary about a particular page.
+- **Meta description** *[This doesn’t affect ranking but affects Click-through rate (CTR)]*- It is a snippet that provides short and relevant summary about a particular page.

 ### Image optimization